 The names of authors will be published as listed on the submission form.
 Please make sure you have entered the full list of authors - Official contributors in the research submitted - and that the information given for each author is correct, as no changes will be possible after the abstract is submitted (see paragraph on changes and corrections above).

 The authors’ order and details (names, cities, country codes) will be published as entered by the submitter.

 The submitter certifies and warranties to the ESC that the list of authors is complete and that he/she has permission from all persons he/she enters as co-authors to be listed in this abstract and that they are aware that their names will appear in all publications.

-If the assigned presenter does not upload the abstract presentation in its required format by the Upload deadline (7 March 2022) – the abstract will be automatically withdrawn and removed from the scientific programme and related publications.
+If the assigned presenter does not upload the abstract presentation in its required format by the Upload deadline (mid April 2022) – the abstract will be automatically withdrawn and removed from the scientific programme and related publications.